This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 directory structure.

 These tools depend on the operating system you will be using.
 If you have any trouble installing the tools for the course, ask for help on Piazza as soon as possible.
 TAs or other students might help troubleshoot and solve your issue.
-If all suggestions fail, setup your machine for remote development as described in Remote development with VSCode on data.cs.purdue.edu
+If all suggestions fail, setup your machine for remote development as described in Remote development with VSCode on LWSN servers

 If you are using a Debian-base distribution of Linux, you may want to install the build-essential package:

-sudo apt-get install build-essential
+sudo apt-get install build-essential # compiler

-sudo apt-get install gdb
+sudo apt-get install gdb # debugger

-sudo apt-get install mapages-posix
+sudo apt-get install manpages-posix # docs

-sudo apt-get install mapages-posix-dev
+sudo apt-get install manpages-posix-dev # docs

 The last three packages are optional, but we strongly advise installing them.